Peter Van Loan

-Peter Leo Van Loan (born April 18, 1963) is a former Canadian politician who served as the member of Parliament for the electoral district of York—Simcoe from 2004 to 2018.
-He was the Leader of the Government in the House of Commons from 2007 to 2008 and again from 2011 to 2015.
+Peter Leo Van Loan (born April 18, 1963) is a former Canadian politician who served as the member of Parliament (MP) for the electoral district of York—Simcoe from 2004 to 2018.
+A Conservative, he was the Leader of the Government in the House of Commons from 2007 to 2008 and again from 2011 to 2015.

 Biography

 Born in Niagara Falls, Ontario, Van Loan is of Estonian heritage on his maternal side.
 His mother and grandparents fled Estonia during World War II and immigrated to Canada.

 Van Loan was educated at the University of Toronto and York University and holds a bachelor's degree, a Masters in International Relations and an additional master's degree in geography.
 Van Loan graduated from York University's Osgoode Hall Law School and was admitted to the Bar of Ontario in 1989.

 Prior to his election to public office, Van Loan was a partner and Chair of the Planning and Development Law Group at the law firm of Fraser Milner Casgrain LLP in Toronto, Ontario.
 Van Loan was also an adjunct professor of planning at the University of Toronto.
 He served as president of the Progressive Conservative Party of Ontario during Mike Harris' term of office and then of the Progressive Conservative Party of Canada for a brief period.
 He resigned from the latter post in 2000 after a series of disagreements with its leader, Joe Clark.

 Van Loan was a key figure in the unsuccessful attempt to convince Premier of New Brunswick Bernard Lord to run for the leadership of the federal Progressive Conservatives in late 2002.
 He was a key organizer in the "Yes" Campaign, led by Tory Leader Peter MacKay, to ratify the merger of the Progressive Conservative Party and the Canadian Alliance into the Conservative Party of Canada.
 Van Loan then again attempted to recruit Lord to run for the leadership of the new party, and again was unsuccessful.